 Always pat dry the surface of your skin with a clean towel and make certain that you always use a new towel each time to both wash and then dry the face.

 This will help maintain a cleaner face and reduce the rash from spreading.

 Curing Your Painful Beard Rash

-To reduce the inflammation that accompanies beard rash, apply hydro-cortisone ointment to the skin surface up to four times each day.
+To reduce the inflammation that accompanies facial hair rash, apply hydrocortisone ointment to the skin surface up to four times each day.

-Tea tree oils (Best Seller) are also very effective at reducing any discomfort, treating infections, and helping to heal the area faster.
+Now Foods Tea Tree Oil is also very effective at reducing any discomfort, treating infections, and helping to heal the area faster.

 If you are experiencing high levels of discomfort during the day, apply a warm compress to the area as needed to help keep the skin moist and eliminate that pain.

 The warm compress will help to drain and open those clogged follicles which are causing the red and swollen bumps.